alwynm/alwynm.github.io/pub.md

 ### Patents

-* Easa, Z., Gupta, D., Mathew, J., and **Mathew, A.,** Automated two wheeler parking system by detecting the location of the vehicle using sensor under the platform.
+* Easa, Z., Gupta, D., Mathew, J., and **Mathew, A.**, Automated two wheeler parking system by detecting the location of the vehicle using sensor under the platform.
 Appl.no.
 201731036379.
 (Patent Pending)